 Dust Can Be a Common Fire Hazard in Retail Stores

 Dust is common in a retail environment, but most people don’t know it’s also a threat to fire safety.
-This common fire hazard is everywhere.
+These potential fire hazards in the workplace are everywhere.
 Shipping boxes generate dust, the furnace and HVAC create dust, merchandise itself, dirt and pollen from foot traffic, and many other activities generate dust that when built-up on surfaces, can be ignited by a spark.
 Be sure to minimize dust in your retail chains.

 What You Can Do to Prevent Retail Fires from Dust: